Machine Learning (In) Security: A Stream of Problems: ML Modelling Issues and Solutions

 Even though all the methods presented so far are valid strategies to handle imbalanced datasets, sometimes the distribution of classes is too different that it is not viable to use one of them, given that the majority of the data will be discarded (undersampling), poor data will be generated (oversampling), or the model will not be able to learn the concept of the minority class~\cite{gomes19ds}.
-In these cases, anomaly detection algorithms are strongly recommended, given that they are trained over the majority class only and the remaining ones (minority class) are considered as anomalous instances~\cite{salehi2018survey, gomes19ds}.
+In these cases, anomaly detection algorithms are strongly recommended, given that they are trained over the majority class only and the remaining ones (minority class) are considered anomalous instances~\cite{salehi2018survey, gomes19ds}.
 Two great examples of anomaly detection models are isolation forest~\cite{10.1145/2133360.2133363} and one-class SVM~\cite{10.5555/3009657.3009740}.
-Both of them try to fit the regions where the training data is most concentrated, creating a decision boundary that defines what is normal and anomaly.
-Figure~\ref{fig:oneclass_imbalance} presents a scenario where one-class classifiers outperformed multi-class ones with a high imbalanced \ac{IDS} dataset, containing $367,342$ normal and only $1,628$ malicious system calls (classified using sliding windows containing $15$ system calls) collected from a WordPress application~\cite{anomaly_wp}.
-These results evidence the need to consider anomaly detection algorithms in order to build better solutions without using traditional \ac{ML} multi-class classifiers.
+Both of them try to fit the regions where the training data is most concentrated, creating a decision boundary that defines what is normal and what is an anomaly.

-Finally, when building a \ac{ML} solution that has imbalanced data, as well as testing several classifiers and feature extractors, it is also important to consider the approaches presented here for both dataset and model sides.
+Finally, when building an \ac{ML} solution that has imbalanced data, as well as testing several classifiers and feature extractors, it is also important to consider the approaches presented here for both the dataset and model sides.
 Also, it is possible to combine more than one method, for instance, generating a set of artificial data and using cost-sensitive learning strategies, which could increase classification performance in some cases.
-We strongly recommend that the cybersecurity researchers include some of these strategies in their work, given that it is difficult to find solutions that actually consider class imbalance.
+We strongly recommend that cybersecurity researchers include some of these strategies in their work, given that it is difficult to find solutions that actually consider class imbalance.